marcjulianschwarz/obsidian-vault-blog/Posts/gurobi.md

 ## Objective Function

-As described above, the facility wants to minimize the overall costs.
+As described above, the facility wants to minimize the costs.
 They consist of the sum of costs for producing products, preparing machines, and storing products.
-Thus the objective function has to look like this:
+Thus, the objective function has to look like this:

 ```python
 m.setObjective(gp.quicksum(p[i] * x[i] + q[i] * y[i] + h[i] * s[i+1] for i in t), GRB.MINIMIZE)